Creating External Plugins for Kubebuilder

 External plugins enable third-party solution maintainers to integrate their tools with Kubebuilder.
 Much like Kubebuilder’s own plugins, these can be opt-in, offering users flexibility in tool selection.
 By developing plugins in their repositories, maintainers ensure updates are aligned with their CI pipelines and can manage any changes within their domain of responsibility.

 If you are interested in this type of integration, collaborating with the maintainers of the third-party solution is recommended.
-Kubebuilder’s maintainers is always willing to provide support in extending its capabilities.
+Kubebuilder’s maintainers are always willing to provide support in extending its capabilities.

 How to Write an External Plugin